The McCormick martingale optimal transport: Motivation and implication of causality

 for all $1 \leq t \leq N$, $h_t \in C_b(\cY_{1:t})$, and $g_t \in C_b (\cX_{1:N})$. \end{proposition}

-To observe that the causality constraint is no longer linear in $\pi$, it is essential to recognize that the conditional kernel $\pi(dx_{t+1:N} | x_{1:t}) = \pi(dx_{t+1:N}, x_{1:t})/\pi(x_{1:t})$, where the denominator is not uniquely determined.
-In the subsequent section, we demonstrate that this constraint is bilinear in $\pi$ and thus non-convex.
+To observe that the causality constraint is no longer linear in $\pi$, one can think about the discrete case.
+The conditional mass function $\pi(x_{t+1:N} | x_{1:t}) = \pi(x_{1:t}, x_{t+1:N})/\pi(x_{1:t})$, where the denominator $\pi(x_{1:t})>0$ is not uniquely determined by marginals $(\mu_t,\nu_t)_{1\leq t\leq N}$.
+In the subsequent section, we demonstrate that this constraint is bilinear in $\pi$ and non-convex.
 This characteristic poses a primary challenge in the bicausal MOT and makes the program difficult to solve.
-Consequently, we propose adopting the McCormick relaxation \citep{mccormick1976} for the bilinear constraint.
-The resulting relaxed problem is convex, offering a computationally more tractable approach while maintaining the capacity to enhance bounds in various scenarios.